binalyze/air-mcp/README.md

 - **Task Management** - Track forensic collection tasks and their statuses.
 - **Triage Rules** - View YARA, Osquery and Sigma rules for threat detection.
 - **User Management** - List users in your organization.
+- **User Details** - Get detailed information about a specific user by their ID.
 - **Drone Analyzers** - View available drone analyzers with supported operating systems.
 - **Audit Log Export** - Initiate an export of audit logs.
 - **List Audit Logs** - View audit logs from the system.